olha0108/goit-react-hw-05-movies/README.md

 Create a basic routing for a movie search and storage application.
 Preview working application

-For the backend, use themoviedb.org API.
+For the backend, use themoviedb.org API(https://www.themoviedb.org/).
 You need to register (you can enter any data) and get API key.
 The following endpoints will be used in this work.

 /trending/get-trending a list of the most popular movies for today to create a collection on the home page page.
 /search/search-movies keyword search for a movie on the movies page.